- Group: Freshwater

 - Difficulty Of Care: Weekly care- suited for the beginner aquarist

 Goldfish are one of the first species of fish to be domesticated and are also one of the most commonly kept aquarium pets.
 They are community fish and thrive when kept in large groups of 6 or more fish.
 Their peaceful temperament and ease of care also make them excellent pets for the beginner aquarists.
-Over the years goldfish have been selectively bred into many variants with different body shapes, physical characteristics and colorations.
+Over the years they have been selectively bred into many variants with different body shapes, physical characteristics and colorations.

 Goldfish are one of the first species of fish to be domesticated and are also one of the most commonly kept aquarium pets.